....from diagnosis to a cure!

 What is shielding?

 Shielding is a practice used to protect the “clinically extremely vulnerable” from coming into contact with COVID-19.
 It means minimising all interaction with other people, in case they are carrying COVID-19.
-So those who are extremely vulnerable should leave their homes.
+So those who are extremely vulnerable should not leave their homes.
 Within their homes, they should minimise all non-essential contact with other members of their household.

 If you have a condition that makes you “clinically extremely vulnerable” then you can register for support, such as help with deliveries or getting essential supplies, via the Government website.
 We know that there are issues around this, which we are highlighting and seeking to have addressed.